pakaorad/di-diy/README.md

 Awaiting the async method waitForInjection makes sure that all of your dependencies have been accounted for and that your program can start working.

-TODO: fix build-release
+TODO: fix multiple folders + TS issues
 TODO: make example work
-TODO: additional example
+TODO: additional examples

 TODO: rework to have additional scopes other than singleton